Skip to sign in Skip to content

 Strictly speaking, encryption is not required by HIPAA in all circumstances.

-However, HIPAA considers it an “addressable” requirement which in layman terms means:
+However, HIPAA considers it an "addressable" requirement, which in layperson's terms means:

 • If it's reasonable to use encryption, you should do so or carefully document why you haven't

-This is why nearly all healthcare professionals will conclude they need email encryption.
+This is why most healthcare professionals will conclude they need email encryption.

 Bear in mind that failing to manage risks and safeguard protected health information is a HIPAA violation.